dgaydukov/cert-aws/sa/files/sa.md

 ###### Data Pipeline
 DP - ELT tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
 You can transfer data between RDS/S3/EMR/DynamoDB.
 Pipeline - runs activities (common tasks) on data nodes.
 Data node - location where pipeline reads data or where it writes data.
-Example of DP (you can schedule time when to run, like once a day):
+Example of Activity (work to be done), you can schedule time when to run, like once a day:
 * export of dynamoDB to s3 & export from s3 to dynamoDB (DP would launch transient EMR cluster on each run to execute export)
 * just run transient EMR cluster
-* rds to s3 export, s3 to rds export, rds to redshift, s3 to redshift (DP would launch ec2 on each run to execute export) Don't confuse:
+* rds to s3 export, s3 to rds export, rds to redshift (`RedshiftCopyActivity`), s3 to redshift (DP would launch ec2 on each run to execute export)
+Don't confuse:
 * data pipeline - for automated batch jobs, without human interaction (like run bash script every day at 12)
 * step functions or SWF - when you need human interaction